 7. Something For Family

-For our final gift, we have something for the family.
+For our last gift, we have something for the family.

 This is my personal favourite because this is where we really get down to the importance of Christmas – spending time with the ones you love.

-This gift can be something that you give each of your kids or one big gift for the whole family to enjoy.
+This gift can be something that you give each of your kids or one gift for the entire family to enjoy.
 Whichever it is, it will be great.

 - Trip to the zoo